ConnorRuth/Logo-Maker/README.md

 8.[Video](##-Video)

 ## Description
-I would like users to be able to answer a series of uestions to generate an svg file
+I would like users to be able to answer a series of questions to generate an svg file.

 ## Installation
-requires nodejs to be installed and to run npm i to install inquirer
+Requires nodejs to be installed and to run npm i to install inquirer.

 ## Usage
-once the user  has everything downloaded they should be able to open their terminal run "node index.js" and a series of question will  be asked of the user such as color of the shape and text 3 letters to be in their svg and a file name.
+Once the user has everything downloaded they should be able to open their terminal run "node index.js" and a series of question will be asked of the user such as color of the shape and text 3 letters to be in their svg and a file name.

 ## Contributions
-none at this time
+None at this time

 ## Tests
 Used jest to test each of the answers to each object created to represent the selectable shapes